Klesti8701/Klesti8701/README.md

 - 🔭☁ I’m currently working on LHIND
 - 🌱🛸🏴‍☠️ I’m currently learning RedTeaming & DevSecOps
 - 🤵 I’m looking to improve my self
-- 🤔 I’m looking for people with good atitudes
+- 🤔 I’m looking for people with good attitudes
 - 💬 Ask me about anything
 - 📫 How to reach me: discord:K|3$+!#0588
 - ⚡ Fun fact: im a geek🕵️‍♂️